yzdxs/learn-anything/readme.md

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

-If you think that there is a better way one can learn the subject or you wish something was added, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙
+If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙

 ## Documentation 📘